seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 }
 {% endhighlight %}

 Here we ask `Users` object to find a user by its id and return a corresponding response.
 If the promise was rejected with `UserNotFoundError` we return a `404` response.
-Otherwise we return a JSON representation of a user.
+Otherwise, we return a JSON representation of a user.
 Then define a new route:

 {% highlight php %}
 <?php